Tom Parker Bowles

 Parker Bowles is the son of Queen Camilla and Andrew Parker Bowles.
 His stepfather and godfather is King Charles III.
-He has one younger sister, Laura Lopes.

 Early life and education

 Tom Parker Bowles was born on 18 December 1974 in London.
 He grew up in Wiltshire at Bolehyde Manor in Allington, near Chippenham, and later at Middlewick House, near Corsham.
-He and his sister Laura were raised as Roman Catholics.
+He and his sister Laura were raised as Catholics.
 Both their father and their paternal grandmother, Dame Ann Parker Bowles, were Catholic.
 Like his father, he is in distant remainder to the Earldom of Macclesfield.

 Parker Bowles was educated at Summer Fields School in Oxford.
 In the 1980s, he and his sister attended Heywood Preparatory School in Corsham.
 He later attended Eton College and Worcester College, Oxford.
 Parker Bowles states that immediately after leaving school, he fell in love with food writing, and cites his mother's cooking skills and recipes as his inspiration.

 Career

 From 1997 until 2000, Parker Bowles was a junior publicist for Dennis Davidson Associates, a public relations firm.
 In 1999 there were newspaper reports that he took cocaine at the Cannes Film Festival.
 In 2001, he became Tatler's food columnist.

 Since 2002 he has been a food writer, critic and broadcaster.
 He is a restaurant critic of The Mail on Sunday and food editor of Esquire.

 He is also a contributing editor to Condé Nast Traveller (UK and US), and Departures (US), as well as a regular contributor to Country Life, Harpers Bazaar and Town and Country.
-He was a contributor to Gordon Ramsay's The F Word.
+He was a contributor to Gordon Ramsay's food magazine television show The F Word.

 From 2007 to 2010 he co-presented Market Kitchen on Good Food Channel, alongside Matthew Fort and Matt Tebbutt, and presented LBC Radio's Food and Drink Programme for a year.
-He was a judge on the ITV Food series Food Glorious Food and Channel 9 Australian cooking series The Hot Plate.
+He was a judge on the ITV Food series Food Glorious Food and Channel 9 Australian cooking series The Hotplate.
 In 2017, he was judge, alongside Matt Moran and Anna Polyviou on Series 1 of Family Food Fight (Channel 9 Australia) and filmed series two of Family Food Fight, which was broadcast in late 2018.
 He is also one of the regular critics on MasterChef (BBC 1).
 In 2014, Parker Bowles was named as one of the Top 10 most followed UK restaurant critics on Twitter.